 About

 Founded in 1984, the Community Foundation of Louisville mobilizes people, networks, and capital to spark meaningful change in and beyond Louisville.
 Just as our name signifies, here, community comes first.
-With nearly $800 million in assets, over 2,200 charitable funds, and collaborations with hundreds of local partners, we connect real investments with relevant causes.
-In addition, key priorities of the Foundation are to advance racial equity and open opportunity for all.
+With over $874 million in assets, over 2,200 charitable funds, and collaborations with hundreds of local partners, we connect real investments with relevant causes.
+The Foundation has addressed and continues to address a wide range of community needs.
+The key priorities of the Foundation’s mission are to remove barriers to accessing capital and resources and to open opportunities for all.
 Working with neighbors, changemakers, and community investors, we’re inspiring greater generosity to move us all forward.

 Catalyze impact: